harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 ## Vite vs Webpack

 The main difference you'll notice with Vite and your webpack app, is how code is served in development and which modules are supported.

+Don't worry if the below terms don't make sense to you, we'll be exploring these concepts below.

-**Webpack (Nuxt.js / Vue-CLI / etc):**
+### Webpack (Nuxt.js / Vue CLI / etc)
 - Supported Modules: [ES Modules](https://www.2ality.com/2014/09/es6-modules-final.html), [CommonJS](http://wiki.commonjs.org/) and [AMD Modules](https://github.com/amdjs/amdjs-api/wiki/AMD)
 - Dev Server: Bundled modules served via webpack-dev-server using express.js web server
 - Production Build: Webpack

-**Vite:**
+### Vite
 - Supported Modules: [ES Modules](https://www.2ality.com/2014/09/es6-modules-final.html)
 - Dev Server: Native-ES-Modules, served via Vite using a koa web server
 - Production build: [Rollup](https://github.com/rollup/rollup)

-Don't worry if the above terms don't make sense to you, we'll be exploring these concepts below.

 ::: tip TIP
 Check out Mozilla's <a href="https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/" target="_blank">article</a> on ES Modules if their new to you.
 :::